ChenTsungYu/chat-app-backend/README.md

 # Chat App (Backend)
 This is the chat app backend API.

-The Server was deployed on GCP
+The Server was deployed on AWS
 ## Install packages
 ```
 npm i